-Have you heard about creating your one word of focus for the new year?
-Have you done that in previous years as a part of your New Year’s celebration maybe?
-I think this is my 3rd year choosing a special word for my own new year and I love going through the process.
-For me, it involves prayer and some thought.
-If you haven’t done it before, I’m going to give you the quick method since we’re already a few days into 2021.
+Have you heard about discovering your word of the year?
+Maybe you have given that a try in previous years as a part of your New Year’s celebration.
+I think this is my 4th year choosing a special word for the new year and I love going through the process.
+For me, it involves prayer and some thought, and a little patience.
+If you haven’t done it before, I’m going to give you the quick method since we’re already in 2022.
 If you have done it, consider this a refresher course or maybe a little boost to land on your word.

-Just like most people set New Year’s resolutions, there are also a lot of people who choose a unique word for the year.
+Just like most people set New Year’s resolutions, there are also a lot of people who choose a word of the year.
 It came into being several years ago.
-There have been books written, articles posted, and I’m sure even classes given on what your one word could be.
+There have been books written, articles posted, and I’m sure even classes given on what your word of the year could be.
 It’s actually very simple!
 It’s a word of your choice that will help you focus on an idea, an action, or a character trait for the ensuing months.

-It can be very powerful because if you work it right, you’ll be laser-focused on that one concept and many other parts of your life can flow from that word.
+It can be very powerful because if you work it right, you’ll be laser-focused on that one concept and changes in many other parts of your life can flow from that word as well.
 Your personal and business goals could be affected.
 The direction of your spiritual growth might be impacted as well.
-Any part of your life that you choose to bring into this process might just be powerfully changed by this one word.
+Any part of your life that you choose to bring into this process might just be powerfully changed by this word.

-We’ve mentioned a few positive effects of your word, but let’s go a little deeper with this and consider the changes you might see in your day to day life.
+We’ve mentioned a few positive effects of your word of the year, but let’s go a little deeper with this and consider the changes you might see in your day-to-day life.
 Isn’t that where we’re hoping our resolutions and goals will make a difference as well?
 If our daily lives aren’t impacted, why bother?

 The best resource for discovering your own unique word is your own brain.
+And, your heart.
 Use your imagination to guide your heart when you’re attempting to land on that word.
 And, pray.
 Ask God to guide you to the best word for you for this year.
 He will.
 Of course, using resources might be a part of that process.

 Here is a list of published resources if you’re interested in doing some research and finding more information about the process.
 Some resources also have lists of words.
 Don’t settle too quickly on your word, but those lists can ‘prime the pump’ of your thinking.
 On the other hand, if you find a word on a list and it feels right to you, take it as your own.
 There are no rules about copying!
 And, there are also no rules about changing your word midstream, especially if you’re new to the whole concept.

-I told you near the beginning of this post that I’ve chosen mine for the year.
-Last year my word was ‘Shine’.
+I told you near the beginning of this post that I’d chosen mine for the year.
+Two years ago in 2020, my word was ‘Shine’.
 I loved that word!
 It encouraged me throughout the year to ‘shine my light’ in a variety of ways.
-My blog update to become more openly faith-based late in the year was a part of that word’s affect.
+My blog update to become more openly faith-based late in the year was a part of that word’s effect.
 I’m not going to stop ‘shining’ but now I’m ready for a new focus.

-My word for 2021 landed in my brain on the 3rd or 4th of January.
+My word for the year 2021 landed in my brain in early January.
 I’d been thinking about it, had mentioned it as a quick prayer but that was really all I did this year.
-And, then that morning I woke up with the word ‘transformation’ on my heart.
+And, then that morning I woke up with the word ‘Transformation’ on my heart.
 There was no doubt that was my one word for this year!
 Plans and thoughts and possibilities chugged around in my head shortly after my word landed.

 Let’s Wrap This Up

-Are you ready to find your one word for this year?
+Are you ready to begin choosing your word of the year?
 Has this post inspired you to give it a try?
 I hope so!
 Would you share your word below?
 We would love to hear what your word is (maybe you’ve already completed the process).
 And, if you like to share, how will you be applying your word to your life and your planning for this year?

 One of my favorite posts on Quiet Hollow is called “What is This Thing Called Hope?”
 If you opt for the word HOPE as your one word, it could give you some great ideas for the year.
 Plus, it’s an encouraging ray of sunshine for your life.

-Here’s a little form for you to print and record your word. 💕
+Also, here’s a little form for you to print and record your word. 💕

 Finding a new purpose in living and joy in the day-to-day was the goal when author Kathy Rowland and her entire family (adult kids and grandkids) moved from the PNW to Texas several years ago.
 The focus of Quiet Hollow is to encourage ‘next chapter women’ – those who are retired, empty-nesters, or have found themselves without a spouse to jump back into life.
 And, she shares multiple tips, ideas, and possibilities toward that end.
 Kathy completed her almost 30 years as an elementary teacher and hopped into over a decade of volunteer work, side hustle-type businesses, and grandchild care before discovering her unique and fulfilling purpose for the next chapter of life.
 What you read on Quiet Hollow is a large part of that calling.
 Another part is the happy life she’s leading in Central Texas in the same neighborhood as the 3 big kids and her 5 grandkids.
 She and her college sweetheart husband made sure to add a pool to their new Texas home, so there are lots of noisy, splashy days in their little oasis of a backyard.
 Come join her on Quiet Hollow in a conversation about finding and living the life you were created to live in this later stage.
 The chats will be full of laughter, support, faith, and inspiration to create.